-- 20. The Treasurer adopted the findings of the NCC that declaration was neither likely to materially improve productive, allocative or dynamic efficiency relative to the future absent declaration, nor to materially promote efficiency in dependent markets.
-In so doing the Treasurer and the NCC each concluded that declaration of the Service would be inconsistent with the objects of Part IIIA of the CCA. - 21.
-On 8 March 2021, the NSWMC applied to the Tribunal for review of the Treasurer's decision under s 44K(2) of the CCA.
+21. The Treasurer adopted the findings of the NCC that declaration was neither likely to materially improve productive, allocative or dynamic efficiency relative to the future absent declaration, nor to materially promote efficiency in dependent markets.
+In so doing the Treasurer and the NCC each concluded that declaration of the Service would be inconsistent with the objects of Part IIIA of the CCA.

-AFFIRMED by the deponent at Sydney in New South Wales on 15 March 2021
+AFFIRMED by the deponent at in on Signature of deponent